CSCfi/csc-user-guide/docs/cloud/rahti/usage/cli.md

 This service account token, the one you get with `oc sa get-token pusher` does not expire.

-Checkout this documentation to know how to upload images: [How to manually cache images in Rahti's registry](../../tutorials/docker_hub_manual_caching.md)
+Checkout this documentation to know how to upload images: [How to manually cache images in Rahti 1 registry](../../tutorials/docker_hub_manual_caching.md)

 ## CLI cheat sheet